 ART 266 (3) Photography I-Introduction to seeing photographically.
 Emphasizes critical thinking, photography's history and thoughtful evaluation of photographs.
 Methods and practice are also covered, including equipment, history, basic digital imaging, and presentation, culminating in a final portfolio.
 Requires an SLR camera (film or digital) with manual functions.
 Fee.
 ART 292 (3) Working In The Visual Arts- Prepares student for advanced study in their chosen emphasis.
 Combines faculty mentorship with a chance to learn the principles and practice of presenting, exhibiting, curating, and documenting artwork.
 Students learn to identify areas of interest and begin the process of self-propelled art creation and/or research.
 Ideally taken in sophomore year.
 Fee.

-ART 300 (3) Art Theory and Criticism-Historical survey of critical methods and theories by which "art" and the "artist" have been defined and assessed.
+ART 300 (3) Art Theory & Criticism-Historical survey of critical methods and theories by which "art" and the "artist" have been defined and assessed.
 Theological perspectives on the visual arts are addressed.
 Fee.
 ART 322 (3) Ceramics II-Intermediate studio course building on the foundations on Ceramics I. Design, concept development, sculptural application and surface considerations will be explored.
 Emphasis on contemporary ceramic practices and the development of one's own creative expression within the medium.
-Pre-requisite: ART 222.
+Prerequisite: ART 222.
 Fee.

-ART 340 (3) Photography II: Black & White Craft-Intermediate studio course that introduces black and white darkroom craft as a form of artistic expression.
+ART 340 (3) Photography II: Black & White Craft- Intermediate studio course that introduces black and white darkroom craft as a form of artistic expression.
 Students are given opportunities to learn traditional silver-based light sensitive processes and darkroom techniques, as well as experience using medium- and large-format camera equipment.
 Studio lighting techniques are also covered.
 Students will practice articulating pertinent conversations and concerns surrounding the medium from the early twentieth century to present times.
 Pre-requisite: ART 266.
 Fee.

 ART 354 (3) Graphic Design I-Fundamental design principles within the context of graphic design, using industry-standard page-layout and digital image-editing software.
 Two-dimensional visual communication is reinforced, along with typographic principles and a survey of graphic design processes, through problem solving projects and exercises.
 Fee.
 ART 372 (3) Sculpture-Investigation of the major issues and techniques of contemporary sculptural practice including materials choice, formation process, and idea development.
 Three hours of laboratory per week required.
 Pre-requisite: ART 112.
 Fee.

-ART 381 (3) Painting-This course introduces the basic concepts and techniques of representational painting in acrylics, oils, and egg tempera.
+ART 381 (3) Painting-This course introduces the basic concepts and techniques of representational painting in acrylics and oils.
 The emphasis lies in developing technical proficiency and visual acuity as the foundation for imaginative formal expression in paint.
-Three hours of laboratory per week required.
-Pre-requisite: ART 123 or ART 111 or permission of instructor.
+Course includes studio work hours.
+ART 123 or ART 111 are strongly suggested as pre-requisite, or taken concurrently.
 Fee.

-ART 390 (3) Printmaking-Students learn the procedures, techniques, and vocabulary of intaglio, relief, serigraphy, and lithography printmaking processes.
-Three hours of laboratory per week required.
-Pre-requisite: ART 123.
-Fee.
+ART 390 (3) Printmaking-Students learn the procedures, techniques, vocabulary and implications of using intaglio, relief and screen printing processes.
+ART 123 is strongly recommended as pre-requisite.
+Course includes studio work hours.
+Fee

-ART 392 (1-3) Directed Study (non-majors)-Independent work in a field chosen in consultation with the supervising professor.
+ART 392 (1-3) Directed Study (non-majors)- Independent work in a field chosen in consultation with the supervising professor.
 Repeatable.
 Pre-requisite: 12 hours in ART.
 Fee.
 Contract.